Cardboy0/toolbox/README.md

 - I'm constantly adding and changing stuff, which includes renaming or moving functions.
 This might confuse users in some cases when they try to "update" their functions.

-Also, all functions include a 'context' parameter.
-This is to make proper usage in addon operators more easy.

 # source
 https://github.com/Cardboy0/toolbox